tayloraswift/swift-png/examples/README.md

 <img src="iphone-optimized/example.png" alt="input png" width=500/>

-> iphone-optimized example image. unless you are using safari, your browser most likely cannot display this image. if you are on an apple platform, you can probably download this file and view it normally.
+> an iphone-optimized example image. unless you are using safari, your browser most likely cannot display this image. if you are on an apple platform, you can download this file and view it normally.
 >
 > *source: [wikimedia commons](https://commons.wikimedia.org/wiki/File:Soviet_Union-1963-stamp-Valentina_Vladimirovna_Tereshkova.jpg)*